Criminal Defense Lawyers

 Defense to PC 32

-Common defenses to penal code 32 includes: statute of limitations, mistake of fact, coerced confessions, duress, lack of jurisdiction, and more.
+Common defenses to penal code 32 include: statute of limitations, mistake of fact, coerced confessions, duress, lack of jurisdiction, and more.
 For more information on defenses to the crime of accessory after the fact see defense to crime.

 If you have been charged with accessory after the fact, or California PC 32, contact our criminal defense attorneys without delay for free consultation.
 Our criminal defense attorneys will patiently explain your rights and options for defense.
 Our criminal defense attorneys are available seven days a week.
 Call today!